nwithan8/tauticord/README.md

 Administrator (the bot owner) can react to Tauticord's messages to terminate a specific stream (if they have Plex Pass).

+Users can also indicate what libraries they would like monitored.
+Tauticord will create/update a voice channel for each library name with item counts every hour.

 # Requirements
 - A Plex Media Server
 - Tautulli (formerly known as PlexPy)